mkutz/screenplay-workshop-parabank/README.md

 Nice.

-Since the actor itself can now contain knowledge, reduce the `performAs` parameters to just the [Actor] instance.

-Let's improve this a bit further by putting our magically working user name and password into a new static method `defaultCredentials`, which does not take any parameters.
+Let's improve this a bit further by putting our magically working username and password into a new static method `defaultCredentials`, which does not take any parameters.

 // Add `defaultCredentials` and move username and password from `BaseScreenplay` to `Credentials` class.

 These default test data methods make using [Fact]s very convenient.
-It reduces the risk of fact duplications among our tests, since we can get the magic default values from anywhere, and if they change for some reason, we can also update them in exactly one place.
+It reduces the risk of fact duplications among our tests, since we can get the magic default values from anywhere.
+If they change for some reason, we can also update them in exactly one place.

 As another homework exercise, try to use [Fact]s in your [RegisterScreenplay].

 ### Part 6: Learning Facts by performing Tasks

-Welcome back to part 5.
+Welcome back to part 6.

 Let's have a short look into the revised [RegisterScreenplay].

 // Open `RegisterScreenplay`

 I added a lot of more implementations of the Fact interface:

 - [FullName],
 - [Address],
 - [PhoneNumber],
 - [Ssn]

+I also created two new sub-packages: `login` and `registration`.

+All classes (primarily) related to login –the [Login] task, the [LoggedIn] question and the [Credentials] fact– are now in the login package.
+The [Register] task and its facts are now in the registration package.

+This separation shows nicely how screenplay allows to keep code related to different features into separate places.

-// Scroll through facts package
+// Scroll through packages

 I also added a new static method to [Credentials], which generates a random username, so we don't fail the test due to an already taken username.